quicwg/base-drafts/draft-ietf-quic-transport.md

 Each endpoint validates its peer's address during connection establishment.
 Therefore, a migrating endpoint can send to its peer knowing that the peer is willing to receive at the peer's current address.
-Thus an endpoint can migrate to a new local address without first validating the peer's address.
+Thus, an endpoint can migrate to a new local address without first validating the peer's address.

 To establish reachability on the new path, an endpoint initiates path